KxSystems/docs/docs/interfaces/q-client-for-odbc.md

     q)h:.odbc.open `my_db.mdf                / resolves to "driver=sql server;server=(local);trusted_connection=yes;database=my_db"
     ```
     Note that the driver name above must match the driver installed.
 If the driver name differs, an alternative is to the use a string value rather than this shortcut.
 * list of three symbols.
-First symbol represents the DSN, second for username, third for password.
+First symbol represents the DSN, the second is the username, and the third symbol is for password.

 Returns an ODBC connection handle.